-In over 200 years of British colonization, India faced a systematic extraction of wealth, imperial land taxation, regulated market pricing for raw materials, numerous famines, and millions dying.
+In over 200 years of British colonization, India faced a systemic extraction of wealth, imperial land taxation, regulated market pricing for raw materials, numerous famines, and the death of millions.

 Economist and Nobel laureate Amartya Sen wrote in his book Poverty and Famines: An Essay on Entitlement and Deprivation (1981) that the famines in the British era were not due to a lack of, but due to the inequalities in food distribution.
 He linked the disparity to the undemocratic nature of the British Empire.

-Upon Independence, a socialist - dirigisme took a strong political hold.
-It shaped the principal policies of the Indian Government and played a direct role in indicative planning, state-directed investment, and the use of market instruments (taxes and subsidies).
+Upon India's independence in 1947, a socialist-dirigisme took a strong political hold which shaped the principal policies of the Government and played a direct role in indicative planning, state-directed investment and use of market instruments such as taxes and subsidies.

-For the 74 years since Independence, India has gone through cycles of growth, and yet the farmer has never had the same opportunities as everybody else in the nation.
-Over the following sections we will look at farming in India, and the context under which it functions.
+For the 74 years since Independence, India has gone through cycles of growth, and yet its farmers have never had the same opportunities as everybody else in the nation.
+Over the following sections we will look at the history of farming in India, and the context under which it has continued to function.

 Post Independence + Green Revolution